Doing Taxes by Yourself

 Use that review to make sure all names, addresses, dependents, and social security numbers are correct.
 If not, the IRS will reject the return when you file taxes electronically, and any refunds will be delayed.

-We highly recommend that you use an online tax filing site such as ours at EZOnlineTaxes.com.
+If you’re wondering how to do your income tax by yourself, we highly recommend that you use an online tax filing site such as ours at EZOnlineTaxes.com.
 By doing so, you’ll be assured of an accurate return.
 Besides that, and also important, you can do the entire process for a flat fee of $25.
 That includes your federal return, state return and electronic filing too.
 You won’t find this at turbotax or the other big guys.

 4. Get organized & gather all of your tax documents